redhat-best-practices-for-k8s/test-network-function/README.md

 ### certifiedcontainerinfo and certifiedoperatorinfo

-The `certifiedcontainerinfo` and `certifiedoperatorinfo` sections contain information about CNFs and Operators that are to be checked for certification status on Red Hat catalogs.
+The `certifiedcontainerinfo` and `certifiedoperatorinfo` sections contain information about Containers and Operators that are to be checked for certification status on Red Hat catalogs.

+### checkDiscoveredContainerCertificationStatus
+This boolean flag can be turned on when you intent to have the test suite check the certification status of the container images used by the autodiscoverd test target pods

 ## Runtime environement variables
 ### Disable intrusive tests